spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 My recommendation for beginners would be to
-`Execute in current Python or IPython interpreter`_, *and* to choose the IPython interpreter for this (see also `Change Spyder settings to always start with an IPython shell`_).
+`Execute in current Python or IPython interpreter`_, *and* to choose the IPython interpreter for this.

 Once you have completed a piece of code, double check that it executes independently using one of the options explained in